EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 • Decided on preferred payment route (direct payment, notional, third-party)

-• Written request to LA referencing section 49 CFA 2014
+• Written request to local authority referencing section 49 CFA 2014

 • Plan for managing direct payments if chosen (bank account, records)